sudorandom/kmcd.dev/content/posts/2026/yang/index.md

 draft: true
 ---

-Modern network automation is shifting away from protocols like [SNMP](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
-While my [previous post](/posts/gnmi/) covered why [gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md) is the future of telemetry and management, protocols only define how data moves.
-They do not define the data itself.
+We are finally moving away from relying on protocols like [SNMP](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
+My [previous post](/posts/gnmi/) covered why [gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md) is the future for telemetry, but the protocol is only half the problem.
+You still need to agree on what the data actually looks like.

-[YANG](https://datatracker.ietf.org/doc/html/rfc7950) (Yet Another Next Generation) is a data modeling language used to define the configuration, state data, RPCs, and notifications for network devices.
+That is where [YANG](https://datatracker.ietf.org/doc/html/rfc7950) comes in.
+It is a data modeling language that defines the configuration, state, and RPCs for network hardware.

-A critical distinction is that YANG models the data completely independent of the transport or encoding format.
-Software engineers are familiar with tools like [OpenAPI](https://www.openapis.org/), which explicitly document the types and endpoints for a specific REST API.
-YANG operates differently because it models the domain itself.
-The data described by a YANG schema can be encoded as [XML](https://www.w3.org/XML/), [JSON](https://www.json.org/), or [Protocol Buffers](https://protobuf.dev/), and it can be transported over [NETCONF](https://datatracker.ietf.org/doc/html/rfc6241), [RESTCONF](https://datatracker.ietf.org/doc/html/rfc8040), or gNMI.
-The schema defines the physical and logical reality of the device, not the mechanism used to communicate with it.
+The weird part for software engineers is how YANG totally decouples the model from the wire format.
+We usually reach for tools like [OpenAPI](https://www.openapis.org/), which tie the schema directly to REST endpoints.
+YANG models the actual domain.
+You can encode the payload in [XML](https://www.w3.org/XML/), [JSON](https://www.json.org/), or [Protocol Buffers](https://protobuf.dev/), and ship it over [NETCONF](https://datatracker.ietf.org/doc/html/rfc6241) or gNMI.
+The schema describes the physical router.
+How you transport the data is a separate problem.

-The networking domain created a Domain Specific Language (DSL) specifically to model data for network devices.
-To understand why, it helps to look at the historical context of its creation and how it compares to the tools software engineers use today.

-### What was lacking in other options?

-Software engineers looking at YANG today often ask: *Why not just use [JSON Schema](https://json-schema.org/), or modern interface languages like [GraphQL SDL](https://graphql.org/learn/schema/) or [AWS Smithy](https://smithy.io/)?*

-The first answer is chronology.
-When the IETF started designing YANG in the late 2000s, GraphQL and Smithy did not exist.
-The networking industry relied on SNMP MIBs (Management Information Bases) and [XML Schema (XSD)](https://www.w3.org/XML/Schema).
-While MIBs were structured for reading state, they lacked the strong typing and transactional safeguards required for complex configuration writes.
-XSD was too verbose and lacked domain-specific semantics.
+Networking built its own Domain Specific Language (DSL) entirely out of necessity.
+Looking at it today, it is fair to ask why they didn't just adopt existing tools.

+### Why not JSON Schema, GraphQL, or Smithy?

+A lot of it comes down to timing.
+[GraphQL](https://graphql.org/learn/schema/) and [AWS Smithy](https://smithy.io/) didn't exist when the IETF started drafting YANG in the late 2000s.
+The industry relied on SNMP MIBs, which worked for reading state but fell apart when writing complex configs.
+[XML Schema (XSD)](https://www.w3.org/XML/Schema) had the structural power, but frankly, nobody wants to write SOAP envelopes to manage a core switch.

-Network devices strictly separate two types of data:
+Network hardware also strictly separates two types of data:
-1. **Configuration Data:** Read/write settings applied to a device (e.g., IP addresses, port states).
+1. **Configuration Data:** What you want the device to do (e.g., IP addresses, BGP neighbor settings).
-2. **State Data:** Read-only operational reality of the device (e.g., packet counters, CPU temperature).
+2. **State Data:** What the device is actually doing right now (e.g., packet counters, CPU temperature).

-Network engineers needed a way to guarantee a configuration payload was valid before deployment while also defining available read-only telemetry paths.
-Even if modern tools had existed at the time, they are optimized for entirely different domains:
+Engineers needed a way to guarantee a config payload was valid before applying it, alongside defining read-only telemetry.
+Even if modern tools had been around, they solve different problems.

-* **GraphQL SDL:** GraphQL's Schema Definition Language handles the state versus configuration problem cleanly through operations.
-The `Query` type defines the read-only operational state you can pull, while the `Mutation` type strictly defines what you are allowed to change.
-However, GraphQL is fundamentally bound to the API interaction layer.
-It defines how a client queries a server.
-YANG defines the physical and logical structure of the hardware itself, regardless of how you query it.
+GraphQL SDL handles the state/config split reasonably well using Queries and Mutations.
+The issue is that GraphQL is an API contract detailing client-server communication.
+YANG maps out the hardware layout.

-* **AWS Smithy:** Amazon's Smithy is conceptually the closest modern cousin to YANG.
-Smithy models cloud services independently of their underlying protocol, allowing developers to generate OpenAPI specs or Protobuf schemas from a single source of truth.
-YANG does the exact same thing for network infrastructure.
-The difference is the target domain.
-Smithy optimizes for cloud service operations and SDK generation, while YANG optimizes for hardware constraints, hierarchical configuration inheritance, and deep referential integrity.
+AWS Smithy is conceptually closer.
+It models cloud services independently of the protocol, letting you generate OpenAPI specs or Protobufs from one source.
+While YANG takes a similar approach, the targets differ.
+Smithy generates cloud SDKs.
+YANG enforces referential integrity on embedded devices and handles deep configuration inheritance.

-### The Power of the YANG DSL
+### The Power of the DSL and OpenConfig

-YANG uses a tree hierarchy where every leaf is strongly typed.
-Its most vital feature for infrastructure is the ability to explicitly tag data using the `config true` (read/write) or `config false` (read-only) statements.
+YANG uses a strongly typed tree hierarchy.
+The killer feature here is tagging data natively with `config true` (read/write) or `config false` (read-only).

-Historically, early IETF YANG models would intermingle configuration and state data within the same lists.
-A massive step forward in the industry was the [OpenConfig](https://www.openconfig.net/) working group, which took YANG's native `config` property and built a strict structural convention around it.
+Early vendor models mixed these properties together in the same lists, making automation incredibly frustrating.
+The [OpenConfig](https://www.openconfig.net/) working group eventually stepped in to enforce a strict structural pattern around those native `config` tags.

-Instead of mixing read/write and read-only leaves, OpenConfig enforces a pattern where every major component has a dedicated `config` container and a `state` container.
-Here is a simplified snippet of how this looks using the [OpenConfig interfaces model](https://github.com/openconfig/public/blob/master/release/models/interfaces/openconfig-interfaces.yang):
+Now, instead of a messy mix of leaves, every major component needs a dedicated `config` container and a `state` container.
+Here is a simplified look at the [OpenConfig interfaces model](https://github.com/openconfig/public/blob/master/release/models/interfaces/openconfig-interfaces.yang):

 ```yang
 container interfaces {